-“Have you seen our school crowd on Facebook these days?” asked my oldest pal who used to be a back bencher in school with me.
-“You mean the mini skirts, the tight T-shirts, the bulging muscles and coloured hair?”
+“Have you seen our school crowd on Facebook these days?” asked my oldest pal who used to be a backbencher in school with me.
+“You mean the mini skirts, the tight T-shirts, the bulging muscles and colored hair?”
 I asked.
 My friend started laughing.
-She added, “In our last school meet Sumati forgot that she was with school pals and started saying at 35…we can do this and at 35…we can’t do that.
+She added, “In our last school meet, Sumati forgot that she was with school pals and started saying things like “At 35, we can do this” and “At 35…we can’t do that”.
 We pulled her leg mercilessly.
-She forgot she was with people who have the same age as her.
-We are all 45.
+She forgot she was with people who are the same age as her — 45!
 I guess all our friends are going through a midlife crisis.”
-“Don’t miss out the signs your spouse is going through a midlife crisis too,” I said and we laughed a little bit more.
+“Hey, your spouse is going through a midlife crisis too so better watch out,” I said and we laughed a little bit more.

-Midlife crisis is something like puberty it will hit you, whether you like it or not.
-You could deal with it with a sense of humour or midlife crisis could lead to a mental breakdown.
-Whatever way you deal with it, there is no escaping it if you are between 35 and 50.
+A midlife crisis is something like puberty.
+It will hit you, whether you like it or not.
+Now you could deal with it with a sense of humor, or you could let your midlife crisis lead to a mental breakdown.
+Whichever way you deal with it, there is no escaping it if you are between 35 and 50.

-We somehow use the word midlife crisis in the most nonchalant way but if taken seriously the ramifications of midlife crisis are more serious and deeper.
+We somehow use the word midlife crisis in the most nonchalant way but if taken seriously the ramifications of a midlife crisis are deeper and more serious.
+So, what is a midlife crisis?
 The dictionary definition of midlife crisis is a loss of self-confidence and feeling of anxiety or disappointment that can occur in early middle age.

-This is probably the most apt definition because all issues start from this sudden awakening that life is passing by and we are getting older, the grey strands keep making repeated appearances so do the aches and pains.
+This is probably the most apt definition because all issues start from this sudden awakening that life is passing by and we are getting older, the grey strands keep making repeated appearances as are the aches and pains.

 7 Signs Your Spouse Is Going Through A Midlife Crisis

-It’s the spouse who understands the midlife crisis symptoms best because he or she is always watching you from close quarters, knows your habits and quirks and can quickly catch a change in your disposition if that occurs.
-There would be signs your spouse is going through a midlife crisis and you could understand it easily if you look out for these 7 signs.
+It’s the spouse who understands the midlife crisis symptoms best because he or she is always watching you from close quarters, knows your habits and quirks, and can quickly catch a change in your disposition if that occurs.
+Dealing with a spouse with midlife crisis is not easy.
+There would be signs your spouse is going through a midlife crisis and you could understand it easily if you look out for these 7 midlife crisis symptoms:

 1. Mulling over unaccomplished goals

-Sometimes people want to change their careers at this stage and often take drastic steps like starting a business after leaving a stable corporate career.
+Sometimes people want to change their careers at this stage and often take drastic steps, like starting a business after leaving a stable corporate career.
 Women who have been homemakers often become anxious to use their educational degrees and explore possibilities that they had not thought about before.
-Sometimes people meet with success by taking these drastic steps, sometimes it throws their life off the track.
+Sometimes people are met with success after taking these drastic steps.
+Sometimes it throws their life off track.

-But if your spouse is mulling over unaccomplished goals it’s an absolute sign of a midlife crisis.
+But if your spouse is mulling over unaccomplished goals, it’s almost a sure-fire sign of a midlife crisis.